-PCA and the selling stockholder estimate that their shares of the total expenses of the offerings, excluding underwriting discounts and commissions, will be approximately \$ and \$ , respectively.
+PCA and the selling stockholder estimate that the total expenses of the offerings, excluding underwriting discounts and commissions, will be approximately \$.
 Under the terms of the registration rights agreement, PCA has agreed to pay some of the expenses of the selling stockholder, other than underwriting discounts and commissions, in connection with the offerings.